Top tips for staying happy and healthy during social distancing and self-isolation.

 Welcome back to #HypnOT.
 Session 3 focuses on understanding and managing Chronic Pain.
 Kim (Online Psychotherapist) explains a little about how pain impacts our brains and cognition.
 I share some useful tips for managing the symptoms and limiting the impact on your quality of life.
 This video was recorded live via Facebook Livestream then uploaded…Continue reading #HypnOT session 3 – Chronic Pain

 Welcome back to #HypnOT.
 Session 2 focuses on understanding and managing Anxiety.
-Kim (Positive Solution Hypnotherapy) explains a little about how and why anxiety happens and the processes within the brain.
-I share some useful tips for managing the symptoms of anxiety and on how to limit the impact your anxiety has on your life.…Continue reading #HypnOT Session 2 – Anxiety
+Kim (Online Psychotherapist) explains a little about how and why anxiety happens and the processes within the brain.
+I share some useful tips for managing the symptoms of anxiety and on how to limit the impact your anxiety has on your life.
+This…Continue reading #HypnOT Session 2 – Anxiety

 I’m very pleased and proud to share session one of the #HypnOT series.
 A collaboration between myself and Kim Clayden of Positive Solution Hypnotherapy.
 We’ll be looking at a variety of topics over the next few weeks.
 This one is an introduction to who we are, what we do and why!

 Handwriting was always something I wished I was good at.
 I would watch my friends develop elegant and individual writing styles with envy.
 In my case, I simply wished I could get to the bottom of the page without my hands hurting.
 Gripping the pen so tightly it left dents in my fingers.
 Always having…Continue reading Handwriting Tips and Tools